amit-singh-rathore/problem-solving-nov/problems/215-CheckNAndItsDOubleExist/explantaion.md

 # Explanation

-This is similar to two sum problem.
+This is similar to Two-Sum problem.